 The Guernsey income tax year is the same as the calendar year, 1st January and ending on 31st December.
-Please see the General guide to Guernsey income tax [174kb] for more information.
+Please see our general guide to Guernsey income tax [258kb] for more information.

 Income tax returns